We get asked all the time if we convert crawl spaces into basements and the short answer is no; Here’s why.

 First of all, the cost to convert a crawl space into a full and functioning basement is extremely high.
 The existing crawl space needs to be dug out, a new foundation poured and finishing on top of that.
 We are talking dollar signs.

 We can take a closer look at the issues with adding on a basement and why that investment may not be worth it.
 Pouring a new foundation addition on a home is rather tricky.
 To gain access to pour the foundation the home would need to be supported on stilts while the new concrete is poured.
-This step is extremely important to make sure the seams are mended between the two seperate foundations so as to not allow leaks.
-Keep in mind basements are already suceptible to ground water intrustion.
+This step is extremely important to make sure the seams are mended between the two separate foundations so as to not allow leaks.
+Keep in mind basements are already susceptible to ground water intrusion.